impr-learning/English/01-The-Interview.md

 "Timekeeping is important to me" – that's good!

 ### Anna
-I always try to complete my work on time.
-At university I never handed my assignments in late.
+I always try to complete my work `on time`.
+At university I never handed my `assignments` in late.
+> 这句翻译的好
+>on time
+>in time
+>hand in

 ### Paul
 That's good to hear.
-We like punctuality here…
+We like `punctuality` here…

 ### Denise
 Excuse me Paul.
 Sorry it's a bit late – but I thought you might like a `biscuit` with your tea.
+> biscuit (英） cookie（美）

 ### Paul
 Hmm thanks….oh lovely, `custard` creams… mmm.
-Now Hannah, finally I wanted to ask you what exactly made you apply for this job at this company?
+Now Hannah, finally I wanted to ask you what exactly made you `apply for` this job at this company?

 ### Anna
 Errrr… ooo… well.
 The reason I applied is….